mgelvoleo/webtemplates/README.md

-# Templates for former employee
+# Templates for former Employer